 A visit to Riga is not complete until you have tried the city’s traditional drink – Black Balsam – which is a herbal liqueur.
 This traditional drink is widely found all over the city in restaurants, bars and shops, but be warned that it is very strong!
 It is said that the best place in Riga to enjoy this drink is in the Old Town.

 Riga boasts many churches, however if you are wanting to visit one with a view, then St Peter’s church offers an unbeatable view of the city from its spire.
 From the top you can look down over Riga and its red roofs, cobbled streets and of course the Daugava River.
 Regardless of the weather, it will not disappoint.
 There is a lift which will take you to the top, however this can sometimes be rather crowded so the option of the stairs may be better.

 Historical Old Towns of Northern Europe • T2312

 - Discover the fairytale-esque Old Town in Tallinn

-- Enjoy two days in Latvia, taking in the historic sites of Riga and Liepaja
+- Enjoy taking in the sites of Riga and Liepaja in Latvia

-- Wander along the beach in the German seaside town of Warnemunde
+- Wander along the beach in the seaside town of Warnemunde

-- An in-depth discovery of Baltic cities and their fascinating medieval history
+- Discover Baltic cities and their fascinating medieval history

 - Delight in the gems of Stockholm and Copenhagen